Fire guts Social Welfare Girls Vocational School at Pedu

-Fire has swept through a 3-unit dormitory block of Social Welfare Girls Vocational Training Center at Pedu in the Cape Coast North District of the Central Region Thursday evening.
+Fire has swept through a 3-unit dormitory block of Social Welfare Girls Vocational Training Centre at Pedu in the Cape Coast North District of the Central Region Thursday evening.

 One student who was reported to have been sleeping in one of the rooms fainted as she tried to escape the inferno and was sent to Cape Coast Teaching Hospital for treatment.